 If attempts to agree a settlement are not successful, the Employment Tribunal hearing will then take place and it will be for the Tribunal Panel hearing the case to determine the issues for the parties.

-If you have had a claim issued against you or want more information on the subject, contact us on 0117 904 6000.
+If you have had a claim issued against you or want more information on conciliating with Acas, contact our Employment Law specialists or call us on 0117 904 6000.